Carbon Neutrality Connect

 Who would be the custodian of these carbon credit certificates?

-For now, Cyberdyne Tech Exchange (CTX) is serving as the custodian but in the future, we will work with whitelisted custodians of these certificates (for example, national carbon exchanges or commercial banks).
+For now, MVGX is serving as the custodian but in the future, we will work with whitelisted custodians of these certificates (for example, national carbon exchanges or commercial banks).

 Would CNT buyers have visibility to the specific project(s) that has been undertaken to obtain the CNT?
 Would buyers have the choice of selecting which project they would like to purchase carbon credits from?